drivera123/LDRS500/blogging.md

 **Blog Posts and Responses requested in the course**

 * Unit 1: Learning Activity 2 and 4.
 Respond to colleagues posts.
-* Unit 2: Learning Activity 3.
+* Unit 2: Learning Activity 3
 * Unit 3: Learning Activity 2.
-Respond to colleagues posts
+Respond to colleagues posts.
-* Unit 4: Learning Activity 1 and 2.
+* Unit 4: Learning Activity 1 and 2
-* Unit 5: Learning Activity 1 and 2.
+* Unit 5: Learning Activity 1 and 2
 * Unit 6 Learning Activity 1, 2 and 3
 * Unit 7 Learning Activity 2 and 3
 * Unit 8 Learning Activity 1 and 2